AshwinPathi/claude-api-py/README.md

 ## Disclaimer
 This library is UNOFFICIAL and you might get banned for using it.

 Its also under active development and is extremely unstable, so there are no guarantees it will work for you.
-If you find a bug or you think it should work in a scenario where it doesn't file an issue.
+If you find a bug or you think it should work in a scenario where it doesn't, file an issue.

 ## Implemented actions: